PierfrancescoSoffritti/android-youtube-player/README.md

   android:value="yourpackagename.CastOptionsProvider" />
 ```

-Add a MediaRouteButton to your layout, in your xml file or programmatically.
+Add a MediaRouterButton to your layout, in your xml file or programmatically.
 ```xml
 <LinearLayout
   xmlns:android="http://schemas.android.com/apk/res/android"